Manifolds with Boundary

 • locally Euclidean with boundary: every point \(p \in M\) has an open neighborhood homeomorphic either to an open subset of \(\mathbb{R}^n\) or to an open subset of the half-space \(\mathbb{H}^n\).

-The phrase "with boundary" is a permission, not a requirement: a point whose neighborhood happens to be homeomorphic to an open subset of \(\mathbb{R}^n\) is admitted exactly as before.
-Every boundaryless \(n\)-manifold is therefore a manifold with boundary in which the boundary turns out to be empty — a statement we will be able to make precise once the boundary is defined.
-The deliberate effect of the definition is to enlarge the class of admissible spaces, not to replace one class with another.
+The phrase "with boundary" is a permission, not a requirement.
+A point whose neighborhood happens to be homeomorphic to an open subset of \(\mathbb{R}^n\) is admitted exactly as before.
+Every boundaryless \(n\)-manifold is therefore a manifold with boundary in which the boundary turns out to be empty.
+We will be able to make that statement precise once the boundary is defined.
+The definition deliberately enlarges the class of admissible spaces instead of replacing one class with another.

 Charts and Their Two Types